enclave-networks/ARSoft.Tools.Net/README.md

+# Archived; the ARSOFT fork is now maintained directly in the fabric repo.

 # Project Description
 This project contains a complete managed .Net SPF validation, SenderID validation and a dns client and dns server implementation written in C#.